rickymoorhouse/blog/content/blog/2022/costa-rica-tirimbina/index.md

 {{<fig "DSC_0309.jpeg">}}
 {{<fig "DSC_0310.jpeg">}}

-Some of the highlights were ...
+Some of the highlights were the views into the trees from the hanging bridge, the walking palm with nibbed roots and the closer view of a sloth.

 {{<fig "DSC_0319.jpeg">}}
 {{<fig "DSC_0322.jpeg">}}